-Scope of the audit of the financial statements
+What an audit of financial statements involves

+We conducted our audit in accordance with International Standards on Auditing (UK and Ireland) ("ISAs (UK & Ireland)").
 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the club's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the directors; and the overall presentation of the financial statements.
+This includes an assessment of:

+- whether the accounting policies are appropriate to the company's circumstances and have been consistently applied and adequately disclosed; - the reasonableness of significant accounting estimates made by the directors; and - the overall presentation of the financial statements.

-In addition, we read all the financial and non-financial information in the annual report and financial statements to identify material inconsistencies with the audited financial statements.
-If we become aware of any apparent material misstatement or inconsistencies we consider the implications for our report.
+In addition, we read all the financial and non-financial information in the Annual Report and Financial Statements (the "Annual Report") to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
+If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.